MohamedEbrahimMohsen/MyFavoriteMovies/README.md

 ## App Specifications
 The app will have two view scenes.
   - Login View: Allows the user to login using the TMDB credentials.
-  - Movies View: Consists of fours views (Home, Search, Favorite and Watchlist)
+  - Movies View: _Tab_ view consists of fours tab views (Home, Search, Favorite and Watchlist).

 The scenes are described in detail below.